onap/vnfrqts-requirements/docs/Chapter8.rst

 {vm-type} identifier for the six ONAP Metadata parameters.
 They are *vnf\_name*, *vnf\_id*, *vf\_module\_id*, *vf\_module\_name*,
 *vm\_role*.
 The ONAP Metadata parameters are described in
-Resource: OS::Nova::Server – Metadata Parameters.
+Resource: OS::Nova::Server â€“ Metadata Parameters.

 R-15422 The VNF Heat **MUST NOT** be prefixed with a common {vm-type}
 identifier the parameter referring to the OS::Nova::Server property